 The first smart headphones will be embedded with a laser light.

-The product, called Glow Headphones, is planned to be the to be the world’s first smart headphones that will have a whole range of features if it meets their Kickstarter goals.
+The product, called Glow Headphones, is planned to be the world’s first smart headphones that will have a whole range of features if it meets their Kickstarter goals.

 The headphones will feature: lights pulsing in sync with your heartbeat, a microphone for Google Talk and a remote to control your smartphone.
-The lit up headphones are a new addition to wearable tech that is being released.
-However, most wearable tech incorporates LEDs whereas this is done by lasers.
+The lit-up headphones are a new addition to wearable tech that is being released.
+However, most wearable tech incorporates LED light bulbs whereas this is done by lasers.

 The headphones have an option between static lights, pulsating to your music or matching your heartbeat, The light comes in red, blue or green and is not yet available in a colour changing mode.